chriskonings/chriskonings.github.io/_posts/2014-10-12-eagle-payroll.markdown

     </div>
   </div>
 </div>
 <div class="content__post-block margin-m">
   <div class="content__post-half">
     <p class="block margin-xs margin-no-top">
-      I lead this client-project as the sole full-time Front-End Developer employed by <a href="http://www.thepaperface.co.uk/" target="_blank">The Paperface</a>.
-From pitch, project management, wireframes, concept to development and content curation.
+      I secured and led a client project as a full-time front-end developer for <a href="http://www.thepaperface.co.uk/" target="_blank" title="the paperface">The Paperface</a>.
+My work involved project management, concept execution, wireframing, and content curation.
     </p>
     <div class="content__post-sub-title margin-s">Client and Concept</div>
     <p class="block margin-s margin-no-top">
-      The website was for a proffessional payroll company that needed a sleek and informative website that they could maintain for their large customer-base.
-However, they appreciated the draw of a good site and requested it have eye-catching motion and interactive elements.
+      The client was a professional payroll company that needed a sleek and practical website that can be maintained across a large customer-base.
     </p>
     <span class="content__post-sub-title margin-xs">Tools:</span>
       <ul class="bullet-list">